-A voiding cystourethrogram is an x-ray examination of the bladder and urethra that is performed while the bladder is emptying.
+A voiding cystourethrogram is an x-ray study of the bladder and urethra that is done while the bladder is emptying.

 Cystourethrogram - voiding